Attitude Era: Consolidation

-Wrestlemania and rise of Stone Cold
+WrestleMania and rise of Stone Cold

 "Stone Cold" Steve Austin began a long-term feud with one of WWF's top superstars, Bret Hart, from late-1996 to mid-1997.
 They faced each other for the first time at Survivor Series and although Austin lost, the match was well received and it made Austin popular among fans despite being a heel.
 Their feud then climaxed in a Submission Match at WrestleMania 13, with a rare double-turn, turning Hart (who had been a traditional 'good guy' at the WWF for a long time) into a heel.
 Austin skyrocketed in public popularity after the Wrestlemania match and he had already become a household name by the middle of 1997.
 The match has also been cited by some as starting the Attitude era.

 In a symbolic moment of the company's change, at the 1997 Slammy Awards, Austin beat up a returning Doink the Clown.
-Later, a storyline involving Owen Hart and Austin culminated in Austin performing a Stone Cold Stunner on Vince McMahon to a positive crowd response and led to Austin being kayfabe arrested (September 22, 1997 episode of Raw).
+Later, a storyline involving Owen Hart and Austin culminated in performing a Stone Cold Stunner on Vince McMahon to a positive crowd response, resulting to Austin being kayfabe arrested on the September 22, 1997 episode of Raw.